Washingtonia, Washington palm: planting, growing and care

 • It is relatively hardy, tolerating −5°C, even −10°C

-• Fairly easy to to grow and undemanding, it will thrive in full sun and sheltered from cold winds
+• Fairly easy to grow and undemanding, it thrives in full sun and sheltered from cold winds

-• You can plant it as a specimen, in a clump with other palms, or in a row along a path
+• You can plant it on its own, in a clump with other palms, or in a row along an avenue

 Difficulty

 Washingtonia is a palm native to southern California and northern Mexico.
-Also called “Skirt Palm” or “Mexican Fan Palm”, it has a massive, imposing stipe topped by a crown of large palmate leaves.
-Leaves bear small white fibres that detach.
-In summer it produces gigantic inflorescences, often cream-white, made up of numerous small flowers.
-These are followed by small fruits, drupes that turn brown–black when ripe.
-There are two species: Washingtonia filifera and Washingtonia robusta, which are often mistaken for one another.
-Over time these palms can become very tall, reaching up to 20–25 metres in height.
+Also called “skirted washington palm” or “Mexican fan palm”, it has a massive, imposing trunk topped by a crown of large palmate leaves.
+The leaves bear small white fibres that detach.
+In summer, it produces huge inflorescences, often cream-coloured, made up of numerous small flowers.
+These are followed by small fruits, drupes that are brown–black at ripeness.
+There are two species: Washingtonia filifera and Washingtonia robusta, which can be confused.
+Over time these palms can become very large, reaching up to 20–25 metres in height.

-Washingtonia is relatively easy to grow and grows much faster than other palms.
-However it is best to protect it in winter unless you live in an area with an especially mild climate, such as the Mediterranean region.
-It can tolerate between −5 and −10 °C. In the garden it prefers a sunny spot sheltered from cold winds and relatively free-draining soil.
+Washingtonia is rather easy to grow and grows much faster than other palms.
+However, it is preferable to protect it in winter, unless you live in an area with a particularly mild climate, such as the Mediterranean basin.
+It can tolerate between −5 and −10 °C. In the garden, it will thrive in a sunny spot sheltered from cold winds, and in relatively well-draining soil.
 It is also possible to grow Washingtonia in a large container.

-If you would like more information on palms and how to grow them, consult our sheet “Palms: planting, growing and maintenance” !
+If you would like more information on palms in general and how to grow them, consult our sheet “Palms: planting, growing and maintenance”!

 Description and botany